Peruz/flintec_lpp/README.md

 ### Format
 The app expects the 10-byte DAD format, with flexibility on the position of the decimal separator.
-The first two characters are the description of the value and are excluded from the parsing of the numerical weight value.
+The first two characters are the description of the value and are excluded from the parsing of the numerical load value.
 However, the raw string is also written into the csv file to avoid losing information on the type of reading and recover the values in case of parsing errors.
 Possible whitespace-property characters (Unicode standard) will be correctly trimmed and ignored.